ayoubomari/tic-tac-toe-minimax/README.md

 # tic-tac-toe-minimax
-tic-tac-toe-minimax is a c++ console application for teaching the computer who to play tic-tac-toe using minimax AI algorithm.
+tic-tac-toe-minimax is a c++ console application for teaching the computer how to play tic-tac-toe using minimax AI algorithm.

 <p align="center">